mynl/aggregate/doc/2_user_guides/2_x_samples.rst

     :okwarning:

     p03sw.density_df = df

+See the function ``Portfolio.create_from_sample`` for a single step create from sample, update, add exa calc, and switcheroo.

 Most :class:`Portfolio` spectral functions depend only on marginal conditional expectations.
 Applying these functions through ``p03sw`` reflects dependencies.
 Calibrate some distortions to a 15% return.
 The maximum loss is only 45, so use a 1-VaR, no default capital standard.